 The Alloy templates contain a bonus feature in the form of the ErrorHandlingContentRenderer class.
 This class is registered as the default type for the IContentRenderer interface during the site’s initialization.
 It wraps the Optimizely CMS default implementation and extends it to provide error handling while rendering partial content.

 This has the effect that an exception, of a number of non-critical types, thrown while rendering a block or page in a content area will not crash the entire page.
 Instead, it will simply hide the failing partial content.
 If the HTTP request is made by an editor, it will render an error message which can be reported to a developer.

-Note that the error handling is only in place if the site is in release mode (debug=”false” in web.config).
-In debug mode, the request is probably made by a developer and then the standard error handling is used instead, allowing developers to more easily see the error message and stack trace.
+Note that the error handling is only in place if the application is not attached to a debugger.
+When attached to a debugger, the request is probably made by a developer and then the standard error handling is used instead, allowing developers to more easily see the error message and stack trace.